dgreene15/demo_spring_web/dwg_readme.md

 * http://localhost:8080/actuator/prometheus

 ## Next Steps
-* Add actuator and metrics
+* Rewrite getPostById to handle missing id (use Optional);
-* Rewrite getPostById to handle missing id (use Optional); currently service gives 404 and we give 500
+  * currently service gives 404 and we give 500
 * Experiment with two webclient calls where either can fail.
 Check on doOnError behaviour.
 * Experiment with two webclient calls and use zip.
 * Add a custom prometheus metric